 - 40. Identifying which disinfectants are appropriate for specific surfaces/objects/equipment.
 This may include UV disinfection for certain electronics that may be damaged by liquid disinfectants. - 41.
 Ensuring that appropriate individuals are adequately trained on the use of the specific disinfectants to be used. - 42.
 Assignments of specific cleaning and disinfecting tasks to pre-determined individuals (whether general/production wide, or department specific) and ensuring those individuals have or receive appropriate training. - 43.
 Establishing a schedule to regularly clean and disinfect high-touch surfaces (e.g. equipment, props, tools, keyboards, phones, handsets, desks, light switches, door handles, common tables, washrooms, hand-wash stations, etc.). - a.
 This schedule may consider the length of time that the COVID-19 virus may remain active on particular surfaces/objects. - b.
 Depending on the circumstances, it may be useful to maintain a log to help track scheduled cleaning. - 44.
 Instructions for individuals to regularly clean and disinfect personal equipment and supplies (e.g. tools, walkie talkies, cell phones, etc.). - 45.
 Cleaning and disinfecting items playing on set both before and after arriving on set. - 46.
 Cleaning and disinfecting shared work items prior to a new work team starting work. - 47.
 Instructions to use disposable cloths or paper towels, when possible. - 48.
 Instructions that reusable cloths, sponges, mops, etc. should be disinfected or washed after each use and rotated and disposed of as appropriate. - 49.
-Protocols for the safe disposal of cleaning / disinfecting materials. - 50.
+Protocols for the safe disposal of cleaning / disinfecting materials.
+Ensure individuals tasked with the disposal of used PPE or garbage containing used PPE wear appropriate PPE such as gloves and a mask.
+Avoid compressing garbage containing used PPE and tie the bag closed before removing it from the garbage bin.
+Wash or sanitize hands before putting on and after taking off gloves.
+Gloves that come in contact with garbage should be disposed of as appropriate. - 50.
 If a worker leaves the jobsite due to COVID-19 type symptoms, cleaning and disinfecting the areas where the individual was working prior to anyone returning to work in that area. - 51.
 Obtaining and evaluating the cleaning and disinfecting protocols of third parties such as equipment suppliers, vendors and outside contractors.